 You can also park at any of the parks in town, including MacFarland Park, Garrett Park or Martin Johnson Park.

 For another parking option, the Masonic Lodge (42810 264th Ave SE, Enumclaw, WA 98022) has made their parking area available.
 This area is located just south of Thunder Mountain Middle School.
+Volunteers from the lodge will help direct the parking process and provide security for the cars while you are riding.
+They will open up their lodge so riders can use their restrooms in the early morning and a coffee stand will be opn on the premises so riders can get their shot of caffeine and pastry before the ride.

 Each of the suggested parks, the Masonic Lodge and streets listed above are marked with blue regions on this interactive map: